-1 launching at least 50 such payloads (with at least 2 one from each of the 50 States) to orbit on at least 3 one mission per year; 4 (2) contract with providers of commercial or- 5 bital platform services for their use by the STEM- 6 Commercial Orbital Platform program, preceded by 7 the issuance of a request for proposal, not later than 8 90 days after the date of enactment of this Act, to 9 enter into at least one funded, competitively-awarded 10 contract for commercial orbital platform services and 11 make awards within 180 days after such date; and 12 (3) engage with United States students and 13 educators and make available NASA's science, engi- 14 neering, payload development, and payload oper- 15 ations expertise to student teams selected to partici- 16 pate in the STEM-Commercial Orbital Platform pro- 17 gram.
-18 TITLE XI-RE-SCOPING AND RE- 19 VITALIZING INSTITUTIONAL 20 CAPABILITIES 21 SEC.
+(1) establish a program to annually sponsor scientific and educational payloads developed with United States student and educator involvement to be flown on commercially available orbital platforms, when available and operational, with the goal of launching at least 50 such payloads (with at least one from each of the 50 States) to orbit on at least one mission per year;

+4 (2) contract with providers of commercial or-5 bital platform services for their use by the STEM-6 Commercial Orbital Platform program, preceded by 7 the issuance of a request for proposal, not later than 8 90 days after the date of enactment of this Act, to 9 enter into at least one funded, competitively-awarded 10 contract for commercial orbital platform services and 11 make awards within 180 days after such date; and

+(3) engage with United States students and educators and make available NASA's science, engineering, payload development, and payload operations expertise to student teams selected to participate in the STEM-Commercial Orbital Platform program.

+18 TITLE XI-RE-SCOPING AND RE-

+19 VITALIZING INSTITUTIONAL20 CAPABILITIES

+21 SEC.
 1101.
 SENSE OF CONGRESS.
-22 It is the sense of Congress that NASA needs to re- 23 scope, and as appropriate, down-size, to fit current and 24 future missions and expected funding levels.
-Eighty per- 25 cent of NASA's facilities are over 40 years old.
-Addition-

-- 1 ally, in a number of areas NASA finds itself "holding - 2 onto" facilities and capabilities scaled to another era.
+It is the sense of Congress that NASA needs to rescope, and as appropriate, down-size, to fit current and future missions and expected funding levels.
+Eighty percent of NASA's facilities are over 40 years old.
+Additionally, in a number of areas NASA finds itself "holding onto" facilities and capabilities scaled to another era.